fernandoadc/utme_tutorial_vagas_fernando/Readme.md

-# UTME for Hate Speech Analsys
+# UTME for Social Media Job Analysis

 In the ever-evolving landscape of online communication, the rise of hate speech has become a pressing concern.
-To address this challenge, UTME emerges as a powerful solution.
-This tutorial explores the motivation behind using UTME and the importance of automated mining and monitoring of hate speech texts.
+To face this challenge, UTME emerges as a powerful solution.
+This approach can also be replicated for other problems that the current technological scenario requires, as well as the analysis of the Social Media market, which companies are increasingly using to verify the best profiles of candidates for vacancies in this sector.
+This tutorial explores the motivation behind using the UTME and the importance of automated mining and monitoring of job advertisement texts.

 ### Motivation for Using UTME